 At any point in time, we have things that we are trying to release and then we have the things that we're trying to invite into our lives and create as we move forward.

-Ask questions about moving away from something, or ask questions about moving toward something.
+Ask questions about moving away from something.
+Or, ask about moving toward something.

 Here's an example...